Eurofins-Hackathon/Copilot-Bootcamp/FoundationsOfCopilot/README.md

    {
        return a + b;
    }
     ```
 1. Accept or modify the suggested comment.

-##### Ensure comments are clear and concise
+> [!NOTE]
-1. Review the suggested comments.
+> 1. Review the suggested comments.
-2. Edit to make them more specific and concise, avoiding redundancy or obvious information.
+> 1. Edit to make them more specific and concise, avoiding redundancy or obvious information.

-#### Best Practices for Documentation
-1. Study C# documentation standards, like XML documentation comments.
+> 1. Study C# documentation standards, like XML documentation comments.
-2. Learn the common tags used, such as `<summary>`, `<param>`, `<returns>`.
+> 1. Learn the common tags used, such as `<summary>`, `<param>`, `<returns>`.

-##### Familiarize with documentation standards
-1. Start applying these standards in your C# code.
-2. For every method, class, or module, write XML documentation comments.
-3. Ensure consistency in style and level of detail across your codebase.

-##### Apply consistent documentation throughout codebase
-1. Start applying these standards in your C# code.
+> 1. Start applying these standards in your C# code.
-2. For every method, class, or module, write XML documentation comments.
+> 1. For every method, class, or module, write XML documentation comments.
-3. Ensure consistency in style and level of detail across your codebase.
+> 1. Ensure consistency in style and level of detail across your codebase.

-#### Improving Readability with Documentation Suggestions
-##### Review existing documentation for clarity
-1. Go through existing comments and documentation in your code.
+> 1. Go through existing comments and documentation in your code.
-2. Identify areas that lack clarity or are overly complex.
+> 1. Identify areas that lack clarity or are overly complex.

-##### Incorporate suggestions for enhanced readability
-1. Refine and simplify the language used in documentation.
+> 1. Refine and simplify the language used in documentation.
-2. For complex methods, add examples or additional context to make them more understandable.
+> 1. For complex methods, add examples or additional context to make them more understandable.

 #### Creating Documentation
 ##### Outline the structure for comprehensive documentation